-Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreements.
+Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreement.

 Association for Vascular and Interventional Radiographers (AVIR) ARRT Accreditation

-The following sessions are qualified by the ABR for Self Assessment credits towards the Maintenance of Certification program (SAMs):
+The following sessions will be submitted for approval by the ABR for Self Assessment Module (SAM) credits toward the Maintenance of Certification (MOC) program:

-Achieving a score of 75% or more on questions asked in the online evaluation for select ISET sessions will allow the AMA PRA Category 1 Credits™ earned during these sessions to count toward self-assessment credits towards Part 2 of the ABS MOC Program.
+Achieving a score of 75% or higher on questions asked in the online evaluation for select ISET sessions will allow the AMA PRA Category 1 Credits™ earned during these sessions to count toward self-assessment credits for Part 2 of the ABS MOC Program.